 - 1. Bi/tri-weekly problem sets 45%.
 The problem sets will include both conceptual and applied questions.
 The purpose of the problem sets is to help you learn the material and assess your progress. - 2.
-A final project 55%.
-You will be provided with a data set and guidelines that help you to work through the project.
+A final project -55%.
+You will be provided with a data set and guidelines that help you to work through the project. - 3.
+Bonus opportunity -5%.
+Competition for top predictors (to be discussed in the pre-recorded video lectures as well as assigned lecture sections).